ws

 Behavior notes

-- Connection establishment is started asynchronously from the constructor.
+- Client connection establishment is started asynchronously from the constructor.

 - Connection failures are reported through the